Heathenry (new religious movement): Definition

-Some Heathens seek out common elements found throughout Germanic Europe during the Iron Age and Early Middle Ages, using those as the basis for their contemporary beliefs and practices.
-Conversely, others draw inspiration from the beliefs and practices of a specific geographical area and chronological period within Germanic Europe, such as Anglo-Saxon England or Viking Age Iceland.
-Some adherents are deeply knowledgeable as to the specifics of northern European society in the Iron Age and early medieval periods; however for most practitioners their main source of information about the pre-Christian past is fictional literature and popular accounts of Norse mythology.
-Many express a romanticized view of this past, sometimes perpetuating misconceptions about it; the sociologist of religion Jennifer Snook noted that many practitioners "hearken back to a more epic, anachronistic, and pure age of ancestors and heroes".
+While certain Heathens utilise elements that were common across the Germanic speaking world during the Iron Age and Early Middle Ages, others focus on specific geographical or chronological areas of Germanic Europe, such as Anglo-Saxon England or Viking Age Iceland.
+Some adherents are deeply knowledgeable as to the specifics of Iron Age and early medieval northern Europe, but most are influenced more by fictional literature and popular accounts of Norse mythology.
+Many Heathens romanticise this past, with the sociologist of religion Jennifer Snook observing that practitioners often "hearken back to a more epic, anachronistic, and pure age of ancestors and heroes".

-The anthropologist Murphy Pizza suggests that Heathenry can be understood as an "invented tradition".
-As the religious studies scholar Fredrik Gregorius states, despite the fact that "no real continuity" exists between Heathenry and the pre-Christian belief systems of Germanic Europe, Heathen practitioners often dislike being considered adherents of a "new religion" or "modern invention" and thus prefer to depict theirs as a "traditional faith".
-Many practitioners avoid using the scholarly, etic term "reconstructionism" to describe their practices, preferring to characterize it as an "indigenous religion" with parallels to the traditional belief systems of the world's indigenous peoples.
-In identifying with indigeneity, some Heathens—particularly in the United States—attempt to frame themselves as the victims of Medieval Christian colonialism and imperialism.
-A 2015 survey of the Heathen community found equal numbers of practitioners (36%) regarding their religion as a reconstruction as those who regarded it as a direct continuation of ancient belief systems; only 22% acknowledged it to be modern but historically inspired, although this was the dominant interpretation among practitioners in Nordic countries.
+The scholar of religion Fredrik Gregorius noted that "no real continuity" exists between the pre-Christian religions of Germanic peoples and modern Heathenry.
+Similarly, the anthropologist Murphy Pizza characterised Heathenry as an "invented tradition".
+In contrast, Heathens often dislike the characterisation of their tradition as a "new religion", or a form of "reconstructionism".
+Instead, Heathens commonly prefer to call it a "traditional faith", or alternatively an "indigenous religion" with parallels to the religions of the world's indigenous peoples.
+In identifying with indigeneity, some Heathens present themselves as the victims of medieval Christian colonialism and imperialism.
+A 2015 survey of Heathens found that 36% thought Heathenry a direct continuation of pre-Christian religions, while another 36% deemed it a reconstruction; 22% acknowledged it as modern but historically inspired, although this was the dominant interpretation among Heathens in Nordic countries.